abchimikabc1-bit/PHCL-Super-1/docs/PHCL_APP_RESTORED.md

 **App Status:** ✅ Ready for development and testing

-PiHCL app is now restored to its original state with AI chatbot as entry point, full marketplace functionality, and comprehensive transaction capabilities.
+PiHCL app is now restored to its original state with AI chatbot as entry point,full marketplace functionality, and comprehensive transaction capabilities.